mmailhos/vectorlite/README.md

 ### Similarity Metrics

+A flat index is the most flexible as it allows for all search metric operations.
+On the other hand, the HNSW index is specifically optimised for a specific distance metric, which will be used for all search operations.
+When creating a HNSW index, provide a `metric` value with one of: `cosine`, `euclidean`, `manhattan` or `dotproduct`.

 - **Cosine**: Default for normalized embeddings, scale-invariant
 - **Euclidean**: Geometric distance, sensitive to vector magnitude
 - **Manhattan**: L1 norm, robust to outliers